 4. Request that an official copy of your GRE and TOEFL or IELTS (for international applicants) score reports be sent to the above address.
 For direct reporting of GRE and TOEFL/IELTS scores, our institution code is 6895.
 Go to http://www.kumc.edu/international-programs/academic-english-requirements.html for a list of the minimum English proficiency requirements for admission to a graduate program at the University of Kansas Medical Center.

-Deadlines: To receive preferred consideration, please complete your application and ensure we have received all materials by our application deadline of March 1, 2016.
+Deadlines: To receive preferred consideration, please complete your application and ensure we have received all materials by our application deadline of January 1, 2017.
 However, we will continue to accept applications until all positions have been filled.
 Once your completed application has been received it will be reviewed by the admissions committee.
-All decisions regarding acceptance will be made no later than May 15.

 Financial Aid: Students admitted in the Ph.D. program will receive a full tuition waiver and a research stipend in the amount of $24,000 per year.
 Please inquire about financial assistance for students pursuing a Master's degree in the department.
 International students will be assessed an additional fee each semester by the Office of International Programs.
 Students are responsible for paying this fee.